dorsy99/portfoliov4/content/posts/2020-04-07-nowui-part3/index.md

 }
 ```

 As you can see in the highlighted lines, we are setting the component type to `global.core` (from the docs: Used for base components that are applicable in all contexts, such as Design System components.) and giving it some more details.
-In my tests I haven't been able to get the icon `chart-forecast-fill` to work and there doesn't seem to be a list of available icons, so I've done some legwork and here are some other options:
+In my tests I haven't been able to get the icon `chart-forecast-fill` to work and ~~there doesn't seem to be a list of available icons~~ **The list of available icons is** [**HERE**](https://developer.servicenow.com/dev.do#!/reference/libraries/orlando/now-components/now-icon/gallery) - I'm going to use `chat-fill`.

-- minus-outline
-- clipboard-outline
-- record-activity-outline
-- grid-three-outline
-- paperclip-outline
-- document-outline
-- save-outline
-- list-fill
-- list-outline
-- publish-outline
-- chat-fill (I'm using this one)

 Once you have updated your `now-ui.json` let's re-push those components and see if we have the magic: run `now-cli deploy`.